CraicOverflow89/RaspberrySnake/readme.md

 ### Issues

- - the x offset of -30 is hardcoded inside the MenuItem class
+ - repetition of alternative keycode checks (use enum instead)

 ### Notes